octobercms/docs/backend-forms.md

                     mode: image

 A nested form supports the same syntax as a form itself, including tabs and secondaryTabs.
 The jsonsable attribute, has the structure of your form definition.
 It's even possible to use nested forms inside a nested form.

+> **Note**: In order to use this with a model, the field should be defined in the [jsonable property](../database/model#standard-properties) or anything that can handle storing as an array.

 Option | Description
 ------------- | -------------